Clint Robinson (baseball): Washington Nationals

 He signed with the Washington Nationals on a minor league contract on December 26, 2014.
 He wound up making the Nationals opening day roster.
 On May 12, 2015, Robinson made his major league pitching debut against the Arizona Diamondbacks at Chase Field, throwing a scoreless frame in relief and striking out Aaron Hill on three pitches.
 He was the first Nationals position player called upon to pitch in a regular-season game.
-He hit his first major league home run on June 11, 2015, off Matt Garza of the Milwaukee Brewers.
+He hit his first major league home run on June 11, off Matt Garza of the Milwaukee Brewers.
 At the end of spring training 2017, Robinson was placed on waivers by the Nationals after losing his spot on the roster to Adam Lind.
-He was not claimed by any team and accepted an outright assignment to the Class-AAA Syracuse Chiefs of the International League.
+He was not claimed by any team and accepted an outright assignment to the Triple-A Syracuse Chiefs of the International League.

 Retirement

 Following the 2017 season, Robinson retired from playing professional baseball and accepted a position as a baseball scout for the Miami Marlins.